 Lupus erythematosus, or lupus, is a chronic disease in which inflammation can attack and damage any part of the body.
 Lupus can be treated, but there is no cure.
 Symptoms vary among people with lupus, but fatigue, facial rash (called malar rash), joint pain and swelling, and fever are among the most common.
 Some people with lupus develop disability and become unable to work.
-Eighty to 90 percent of people with lupus live a normal lifespan, but severe cases of lupus can be life-threatening.
+Around 80 percent to 90 percent of people with lupus live a normal lifespan, but severe cases of lupus can be life-threatening.

 Lupus is an autoimmune disease.
 In other words, the damage in lupus is caused by the body’s immune system attacking its own tissues, causing inflammation and damage.
 Lupus can attack any type of tissue or organ.
 Common targets of lupus include the skin and joints.
 In severe cases, lupus can attack the kidneys, heart, brain, nerves, and blood vessels.

 Most people with lupus experience periods of increased disease activity called flares, during which worsening inflammation causes more intense or new symptoms depending on where the inflammation is happening.
 Between flares, symptoms may improve or disappear.
 Triggers for lupus flares differ between people, but common triggers include: